If a board game is successful, it’s almost inevitable that it will receive an expansion or two in months and years after release.

 Realms is a map pack.
-Together with aforementioned tunnel markers, it comes with 12 preset maps made of two-sided tiles (for Small World and Small World Underground).
+Together with the aforementioned tunnel markers, it comes with 12 preset maps made of double-sided tiles (for Small World and Small World Underground).
 Of course, more maps can be created freely with the tiles.

 Small World: Royal Bonus (2013)

-A mini expansion containing three races (Fauns, Igors and Shrubmen) and three powers (Aquatic, Behemoth and Fireball).
-At first, it way only available to Kickstarter backers, but was later released into general retail.
+A mini-expansion containing three races (Fauns, Igors and Shrubmen) and three powers (Aquatic, Behemoth, and Fireball).
+At first, it was only available to Kickstarter backers but was later released into general retail.

 Small World: 6 Player Board (2013)

-Title is pretty clear.
+The title is pretty clear.
 A new board is for 6 players exactly, because they play in three teams of two players.
 Discussing and planning with your teammate is encouraged.
-Board is two-sided, for both Small World and Small World Underground.
+Board is double-sided, for both Small World and Small World Underground.

 Small World: A Spider’s Web (2014)

 Another race/powers mini-expansion.
 It introduces three races (Ice Witches, Skags, and Slingmen) and three powers (Copycat, Lava, and Soul-Touch).